 So to help you out, here we'll list the best in large format printers, starting at the lower end of the budget range and building our way through to the more expensive models - with the caveat that we're focusing on large format printers for paper printing, rather than wide format printers that use vinyl for signage printing.

-The best large format printers of 2022 in full
+The best large format printers in full

-Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 It has connections at the rear for an Ethernet cable, USB data cable, and mains cable.
-There's also an automatic sheet feeder at the back that accepts A4 and A3 sized paper.
+There's also an automatic sheet feeder at the back that accepts A4 and A3-sized paper.

 Read our full review: HP DesignJet Studio 24.

-At the premium end of HP’s comprehensive line of large format inkjet plotters sits the HP DesignJet T650, a 36-inch plotter for printing up to A1 sized documents, or 36-inch roll paper.
+At the premium end of HP’s comprehensive line of large format inkjet plotters sits the HP DesignJet T650, a 36-inch plotter for printing up to A1-sized documents or 36-inch roll paper.

-The HP DesignJet T650 is a thermal inkjet printer using dye-based C, M and Y color cartridges and a pigment-based K to make up the image.
+The HP DesignJet T650 is a thermal inkjet printer using dye-based C, M, and Y color cartridges and a pigment-based K to make up the image.
 It has an automatic feed for A4 and A3 sheets and a manual roll feed for A2 and A1 paper with an automatic horizontal cutter built in.
 It would suit any AEC, GIS, and MCAD professionals who need to print maps, technical drawings, posters, and renders.

-Designed specifically to handle mammoth color prints of up to 64", it can work with everything from cut sheets to rolls, plain papers to photographic, and even poster boards.
+Designed to handle mammoth color prints of up to 64", it can work with everything from cut sheets to rolls, plain papers to photographic, and even poster boards.